Work Visa

 People who want to get an F-5 Permanent Resident Visa must meet at least one of the following requirements:

-• getting married to a South Korean citizen for at least two years and planning to stay in the country.
+• People who are applying who have been married to a South Korean citizen for at least two years and plan to stay in the country.

-• People with special abilities or skills in certain areas, like sports, culture, technology, or science, who can make a big difference in South Korea’s growth.
+• who are good at sports, culture, technology, or science and can make a big difference in South Korea’s growth.

-• Foreigners who have put a lot of money into South Korea and met certain financial requirements set by the government.
+• Foreigners who have made big investments in South Korea and meet certain cash requirements set by the government of South Korea.

 Advantages and Benefits for Employment: